 When humans hunt and fish, they tend to favor animals that provide significant resources.
-In the oceans, whales, sharks and other large vertebrates have been targeted for centuries, and consequently their populations levels have fallen to a fraction of their natural levels.
+In the oceans, whales, sharks and other large vertebrates have been targeted for centuries, and while the international ban on whaling has helped some species recover in select areas, many populations have fallen to a fraction of their natural levels.

 - Compared to pre-exploitation levels, the current populations of large baleen whales store 9.1 million fewer tons of carbon.

 - About 160,000 tons of carbon per year could be removed from the atmosphere if whale populations were restored to pre-industrial levels.
 This amount is equivalent to adding 843 hectares of forest.

 - Restoring the whale populations compares favorably with unproven schemes such as iron fertilization in removing carbon from the ocean surface.

 The authors propose the development of better mechanisms to quantify the benefits of rebuilding whale populations and incentivize organizations to do so.

 Keywords: biodiversity, carbon, global warming, greenhouse gases, biodiversity, wildlife